Thomas Jermyn (1573–1645): Early life

-Jermyn was the son of Sir Robert Jermyn of Rushbrooke and Judith, daughter of Sir George Blagge.
+Jermyn was the son of Sir Robert Jermyn of Rushbrooke Hall and Judith, daughter of Sir George Blagge.
 He was admitted at Emmanuel College, Cambridge in 1585 and entered the Middle Temple in 1590.
 From 1591 to 1592 he served as a volunteer in the French Wars of Religion, and fought in Henry IV's unsuccessful Siege of Rouen.
 He was knighted at Rouen on 27 September 1591 by the Earl of Essex.
 He continued to fight under Essex in the Anglo-Spanish War and was at the Capture of Cádiz in 1596.

 In 1597 he participated in the Islands Voyage and then served in the Nine Years' War in Ireland.
 In January 1599 he raised a regiment of levies in Suffolk and became their colonel, taking the regiment to fight in Connaught by April.
 Despite his association with Essex, he avoided any involvement in Essex's Rebellion in 1601.
 In 1603 he was made a Knight of the Bath and appointed a gentleman of the privy chamber on the accession of James I.